Berlin celebrates the 30th anniversary of the Fall of the Wall

 This memorial site comprises an installation of trees, parts of the border defence complex and memorial stones for victims of the Wall.
 The 16 trees in the memorial represent the 16 German federal states and commemorate the events around the Wall.
 In this unconventional and poignant garden, 58 pieces of the Wall, some treated artistically, others left as original, recall the dividing line that once ran through the city.

-- "Nach dem Mauerfall", Museum in der Kulturbrauerei, until 25 August 2019 Show of previously unpublished collection of private pictures after the reunification of the photographer Daniel Biskup.
+- "Nach dem Mauerfall", Museum in der Kulturbrauerei, until 25 August 2019 - Show of previously unpublished collection of private pictures after the reunification of Daniel Biskup.